 - 2 teaspoons vanilla extract

-- 1 cup butterscotch chips or white chocolate chips or semi-sweet chocolate chips (optional)
+- 1 cup (180g) butterscotch chips or white chocolate chips or semi-sweet chocolate chips (optional)

 - In a large bowl, mix the flour, baking soda, ginger, cinnamon, cloves, nutmeg, and salt.
 Set aside.
 In the bowl of a stand or handheld mixer, cream the softened butter for about 1 minute on medium speed.
 Add the brown sugar and beat until light and fluffy.
 Scrape down the sides as needed.
 Add the molasses, egg, and vanilla.
 Beat well, scraping down the sides as needed again.

 - Slowly add the dry ingredients to the wet on low speed.
 Do not overmix.
-Cover mixed dough with foil and chill for 4 hours of overnight.
+Cover mixed dough with foil and chill for 2 hours or up to 3-4 days.
 I chilled mine overnight.

 - Preheat oven to 350F.
 Line a large baking sheet with parchment paper or a silicone mat.
 Shape dough into 1-inch balls and roll in granulated sugar.
 Place balls 2 inches apart.
-Bake for precisely 8-10 minutes, until the edges are just turning brown – cookies will be puffy and still appear soft in the middle.
-Mine took 8:30 minutes.
+Bake for about 10-12 minutes or until the edges are just turning brown – cookies will be puffy and still appear soft in the middle.
 Remove from the oven and, if using any variety of flavor chip, immediately press 5-7 chips into the center of each cookie.